madviking/pydantic-llm-tester/docs/guides/providers/ADDING_PROVIDERS.md

 ## Adding External Providers

-Developers using the installed `llm_tester` package may want to add custom providers without modifying the installed package files.
-This can be done by placing your provider implementation outside the `llm_tester` package directory and configuring `llm_tester` to discover it.
+Developers using the installed `pydantic-llm-tester` package may want to add custom providers without modifying the installed package files.
+This can be done by placing your provider implementation outside the `pydantic_llm_tester` package directory (typically `site-packages/pydantic_llm_tester`) and configuring the tool to discover it.

 **Steps to Add an External Provider:**